hughbien/notebook/zen_habits_handbook.md

 ============

 **Purpose Your Day: Most Important Tasks**

+Your MIT is the task you most want or need to get done today.
+In Leo's case, he has three MITs everyday which he does first thing in the morning.
+Get them out of the way and feel accomplished for the rest of the day.

 **Focus on the Big Rocks**

+The Big Rocks are what you want to get done most this week.
+Leo suggests getting these out of the way early in the days.
+Then fill in the rest of the day with sand/pebbles - the smaller tasks that need to get done but aren't as important.

 **Clear Out Your Inbox**

+This is the same concept as Inbox Zero, delete your email as they come in.

+Don't check email first thing in the morning.
+When you do, dispose of it right away.
+Have only one folder: "Archive".

 **Clear Your Desk**

+Have a clear desk except for the one thing you're working on.

+Take everything on/in your desk and process them: trash it, delegate it, file it, do it.
+Do this daily to keep your desk clear.

 **Become an Early Riser**

+Leo has a habit of waking up at 4:30AM every morning.
+This has a few benefits:

+1. Let's you greet the day
+2. Let's you have a slow start instead of a morning rush
+3. Quietude
+4. Enjoy the sunrise
+5. Have time for breakfast
+6. Get exercise
+7. Productive due to no distractions
+8. Goal time
+9. Easier commute
+10. Easier early appointments

 **Become Motivated When You're in a Slump**

+Some things to help during a slump:

+1. Have _One Goal_
+2. Find inspiration
+3. Get excited from your inspiration and _One Goal_
+4. Post your goal and commit publicly
+5. Think about it daily
+6. Get support
+7. Think about benefits instead of difficulties

 Happiness
 =========